-Vegan Australia agrees with the emphasis the draft standards place on using credible scientific evidence to determine animal policy.
-As the draft states, standards should be "underpinned by science".
+Vegan Australia agrees with the emphasis the Terms of Reference place on using credible scientific evidence to determine animal policy.
+The Terms ask what does the scientific literature says about using animals in agriculture.

-The evidence of animal cognition should be the primary factor in creating the standards.
+The evidence of animal cognition should be the primary factor in creating the legislation.
 Scientific knowledge supports the common belief that animals are sentient, have emotions and can feel pleasure and pain.
 Animal welfare laws have existed for almost two centuries, so the fact that animals can suffer is not a new concept.
-This is supported by the draft standards, which often use words to describe inner subjective states, such as "pain" and "distress".
+This is supported by the Terms of Reference, which use the somewhat clinical expression "poor animal welfare outcomes" to describe hens' inner subjective states.